Chapter 5: Quantum Gates

 The state $|+\rangle$ lies on the positive x-axis of the Bloch sphere, and $|-\rangle$ lies on the negative x-axis.
 Starting from the north pole ($|0\rangle$), the Hadamard gate rotates the qubit to the equator - into an equal superposition of $|0\rangle$ and $|1\rangle$.

-Geometrically, $H$ is a rotation of $\pi$ radians around the axis that bisects the x-axis and z-axis (the direction $\frac{\hat{x} + \hat{z}}{\sqrt{2}}$).
+Geometrically, $H$ is a rotation of $\pi$ radians around the axis that bisects the x-axis and z-axis - the direction $\frac{\hat{x} + \hat{z}}{\sqrt{2}}$.
 This is why it swaps the x-axis and z-axis of the Bloch sphere.

 The Hadamard is its own inverse.
 Like the Pauli gates, $H^2 = I$.
 Applying the Hadamard gate twice returns the qubit to its original state.
 This self-inverse property is essential: it means superposition is reversible.
-You can "undo" a Hadamard by applying another Hadamard.
+You can always "undo" a Hadamard by applying another Hadamard.

 Now verify that two Hadamard gates cancel each other.
 You should measure $|0\rangle$ every time: